Harry Potter and the Cursed Child: Broadway (2018–present)

 On 4 May 2017, it was announced that Harry Potter and the Cursed Child would premiere on Broadway at the Lyric Theatre.
-In preparation for the play, the Lyric Theatre underwent extensive renovations, which included removing 400 seats from the auditorium and moved the entrance to 43rd Street.
+In preparation for the play, the Lyric Theatre underwent extensive renovations after its last show, the Cirque du Soleil musical Paramour, left the theatre, which included removing 400 seats from the auditorium and moved the entrance to West 43rd Street.
 The New York Times estimated that it was the most expensive non-musical Broadway play ever, incurring approximately $68 million in opening costs.
 Tickets initially went on sale on 18 October 2017.

 On 2 August 2017, the original Broadway cast was announced.
 Each of the principal West End cast members transferred to Broadway, which included Jamie Parker (Harry Potter), Noma Dumezweni (Hermione Granger), Paul Thornley (Ron Weasley), Poppy Miller (Ginny Potter), Alex Price (Draco Malfoy), Sam Clemmett (Albus Potter), and Anthony Boyle (Scorpius Malfoy).
 The production began previews on 16 March 2018, before an official opening night on 22 April 2018.
-The play set a record for the highest-grossing week for a non-musical play in Broadway history, grossing $2,525,850 for the week ending 30 December 2018.

 In March 2019, the second-year cast was announced, which included James Snyder as Harry Potter, Jenny Jules as Hermione Granger, Matt Mueller as Ron Weasley, Diane Davis as Ginny Potter, Jonno Roberts as Draco Malfoy, Nicholas Podany as Albus Potter, Nadia Brown as Rose Granger-Weasley, and Bubba Weiler as Scorpius Malfoy.

 On 12 March 2020, performances were suspended due to the COVID-19 pandemic.
 The play re-opened on 12 November 2021, as the newly revised one-part version.
 In January 2022, Snyder was fired from the production following a misconduct investigation that arose from a complaint raised by Davis, who portrayed Ginny Potter.
-The play broke its own record for the highest weekly gross by a non-musical play in Broadway history, grossing $2,671,191 for the eight-performance week ending 1 January 2023.
+The play holds the record for the highest weekly gross by a non-musical play in Broadway history, grossing $2,718,487 for the eight-performance week ending 31 December 2023.

+The Broadway production adopted additional revisions on 12 November 2024, further reducing the play's runtime to under three hours.
+This shortened play is the same version that debuted earlier that fall in Chicago at the start of the national tour.

+Tom Felton reprised his film role as Draco Malfoy in the Broadway production for several months starting in November 2025.